Safer water and better lives through pioneering biosciences

 The Aquafix laboratory is also used to directly analyze waster, mixed liquor, algae, filaments and foaming samples from wastewater operators.
 Aquafix offers two levels of testing as well as ATP testing, which is a Biological Stress Index test that determines what portion of your bacteria is alive.
 Our testing will determine exact filaments or algae life form that occur in your wastewater facility, how they got there, and how to treat them.
 Among this we also perform a 16 point water analysis including ammonia, alkalinity, and phosphate levels.

-Kevin Ripp, Technical Director, Aquafix (Aka the Bugman)
+Kevin Ripp, Director of Science and Innovation, Aquafix (Aka the Bugman)

 Kevin Ripp got his start years ago working in a wastewater plant during summers off from college.
 He started by doing all the jobs no one else wanted to do, mainly cleaning lift stations, cleaning rags off of bar screens and painting railings.
 From here Kevin’s fascination with the biological sciences began when he started to observe the capability and shortcomings of the biological process.